smorrrs/Desperados-III-Resources/level_guide.md

 Each guard house has two waves of alert guards.
 An enemy must alert inside that guard house's region to summon a wave of alert guards.

+Dynamite can also be used to kill enemies.

 ## For a Few Bullets More
 The train can be used to kill enemies.